Valar-Systems/Glasscalibur/hardware/README.md

 # Build and Assemble

-## 3D Print
+## 3D Printing
 To print the 3D printed parts, go to the [plastics](/hardware//Plastics) folder.

-## Assemble
+## Assembly Guide
-To assemble the 3D printed parts, click the image below to watch the YouTube video
+To assemble the 3D printed parts, click the image below to watch the YouTube setup video.

 ![plastics](/plastics)

-## Attach
+## Window Attachment Guide
-To attach this device to your window, click the image below to watch the YouTube video
+To attach this device to your window, click the image below to watch the YouTube setup video.

 ![plastics](/plastics)